TassianaMilka/Html-and-Css_website/README.md

 2.Writing on the Form.

-# The realization of the project.
+# The realization of the project

 1.Done in Sublime Text, very simple, but very good for carrying out a personal project, because I believe that no professional even gets results like the others they use in companies.

-#  The publication of the website.
+#  The publication of the website

 1.Does not contain on the web;